Angelos-Barmpoutis/page-init/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
+If you would like to contribute to this project, please fork the repository, create a new branch, and submit a pull request with your changes.

 ## Credits